 Becky’s Tips

-Yield: This recipe yields approximately 4-6 waffles, depending on the size of waffle maker used.
+Yield: This recipe yields approximately 4-6 waffles, depending on the size of the waffle maker used.

 Nutrition information is automatically calculated, so should only be used as an approximation.